 Correspondence of a sensitive nature, that you deem necessary to distribute to your team, MUST be approved by the Executive Committee.

-If you need help with any aspect of your role as coach, please speak to the Junior Coordinator, Bronwyn Jolly (0438 523 968).
+If you need help with any aspect of your role as coach, please speak to the Junior Coordinator, Melissa Breen (0438 840 829).
 We are here to support you.

 MANAGING YOUR TEAM